-- The statements of fact contained in this report are true and correct. - The reported analyses, opinions, and conclusions are limited only by the reported assumptions and limiting conditions and are my personal, impartial, and unbiased professional analyses, opinions, and conclusions. - I have no present or prospective interest in the property that is the subject of this report and no personal interest with respect to the parties involved. - I have no bias with respect to the property that is the subject of this report or to the parties involved with this assignment. - I have performed no services, as an appraiser or in any other capacity, regarding the property that is the subject of this report within the three-year period immediately preceding acceptance of this assignment. - My engagement in this assignment was not contingent upon developing or reporting predetermined results. - My compensation for completing this assignment is not contingent upon the development or reporting of a predetermined value or direction in value that favors the cause of the client, the amount of the value opinion, the attainment of a stipulated result, or the occurrence of a subsequent event directly related to the intended use of this appraisal. - My analyses, opinions, and conclusions were developed, and this report has been prepared, in conformity with the Uniform Standards of Professional Appraisal Practice. - The reported analyses, opinions, and conclusions were developed, and this report has been prepared, in conformity with the Code of Professional Ethics and Standards of Professional Appraisal Practice of the Appraisal Institute. - The use of this report is subject to the requirements of the Appraisal Institute relating to review by its duly authorized representatives. - I have made a personal inspection of the property that is the subject of this report. - Joseph Mulholland, Research Analyst, provided significant real property appraisal assistance to the person signing this certification. - I certify that my State of California general real estate appraiser license has never been revoked, suspended, cancelled, or restricted. - I have the knowledge and experience to complete this appraisal assignment and have appraised similar properties in the past.
-Please see the Qualifications of Appraiser portion of the Addenda to this report for additional information. - As of the date of this report, I have completed the Standards and Ethics Education Requirement of the Appraisal Institute for Associate Members.
+- The statements of fact contained in this report are true and correct. - The reported analyses, opinions, and conclusions are limited only by the reported assumptions and limiting conditions and are my personal, impartial, and unbiased professional analyses, opinions, and conclusions. - I have no present or prospective interest in the property that is the subject of this report and no personal interest with respect to the parties involved. - I have performed no services, as an appraiser or in any other capacity, regarding the properties that are the subject of this report within the three-year period immediately preceding acceptance of this assignment. - I have no bias with respect to the property that is the subject of this report or to the parties involved with this assignment. - My engagement in this assignment was not contingent upon developing or reporting predetermined results. - My compensation for completing this assignment is not contingent upon the development or reporting of a predetermined value or direction in value that favors the cause of the client, the amount of the value opinion, the attainment of a stipulated result, or the occurrence of a subsequent event directly related to the intended use of this appraisal. - My analyses, opinions, and conclusions were developed, and this report has been prepared, in conformity with the Uniform Standards of Professional Appraisal Practice. - The reported analyses, opinions, and conclusions were developed, and this report has been prepared, in conformity with the Code of Professional Ethics and Standards of Professional Appraisal Practice of the Appraisal Institute. - I have made a personal inspection of the property that is the subject of this report. - Sara A. Gilbertson, Appraiser, provided significant real property appraisal assistance to the person signing this certification. - I certify that my State of California real estate appraiser license has never been revoked, suspended, cancelled, or restricted. - I have the knowledge and experience to complete this appraisal assignment.
+Please see the Qualifications of Appraiser(s) portion of the Addenda to this report for additional information. - As of the date of this report, I have completed the Standards and Ethics Education Requirement of the Appraisal Institute for Associate Members.

-ERIC A. SEGAL, APPRAISER State Certification No.: AG026558 (February 18, 2015) February 25, 2014 DATE
+Eric A. Segal, Appraiser State Certification No.: AG026558 (February 18, 2015)

--Seevers • Jordan • Ziegenmeyer --
+- Seevers • Jordan • Ziegenmeyer -